Skyll/skyll.github.io/index.md

 # Welcome

-This site will be dedicated to the process of learning the required skills to work as a **DevOps Professional**.
+This site covers the process of learning the required skylls to work as a **DevOps Professional**.